swish-ai/swish-utilities/user-guide.md

 For some companies, masking of the data is required before transferring to DeepCoding.
 The swish-utilities command line interface (CLI) is a tool for retrieval of data from ServiceNow ITSM system and for data masking.

-For initial DeepCoding on-boarding of a company that is using ServiceNow, extraction of the following tables may be required:
+For initial [Swish.ai](https://swish.ai/) on-boarding of a company that is using ServiceNow, extraction of the following tables may be required:

 - Incidents [incident]
 - Change Requests [change\_request]